learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you check whether an object can be extendable or not?
+## Q 11.27.
+How do you check whether an object can be extendable or not?

 The `Object.isExtensible()` method is used to determine if an object is extensible or not. i.e, Whether it can have new properties added to it or not.